geonetwork/core-geonetwork/docs/manual/docs/maintainer-guide/production-use/index.md

 GeoNetwork requires Java 8.
 The Oracle JRE version 8 is reaching end-of-live, we suggest to use the [openJDK](https://adoptopenjdk.net).

 GeoNetwork arrives with a default container called Jetty.
 Jetty is a powerful minimal container implementation.
 If you need more configuration options consider to use Tomcat.
 Other containers can be used, but there are not many user experiences.
-Read more at [installing-from-war-file](installing-from-war-file.md)
+Read more at [Installing from WAR file](/install-guide/installing-from-war-file.md)

 If you run Apache in front of Tomcat, make sure to enable [AJP](https://tomcat.apache.org/tomcat-4.0-doc/config/ajp.html), else you may run into page not found errors around login.
 On Apache 2, enable `mod_proxy_ajp` and set the `ProxyPass` and `ProxyPassReverse` on apache2.conf to use the AJP protocol on Tomcat URL and port 8009: